 Platypus mainly sleep in burrows located near the water’s edge, though they may also occasionally shelter in a handy hollow log or (in Tasmania) within a dense clump of low-growing vegetation.
 Platypus burrows are divided into two types: nesting burrows and camping burrows.

-Camping burrows are occupied by males and those females that are not involved in caring for eggs or young.
-They are typically 1-2 (though sometimes up to at least 4) metres long.
-Radio-tracking studies have shown that some camping burrow entrances are located underwater, and others are typically well hidden beneath an undercut bank or overhanging vegetation as shown below (red arrows mark the entrance locations).
+Camping burrows are occupied by animals that are not caring for eggs or young.
+They are typically 1-2 (though can be 4 or more) metres long.
+Research has shown that camping burrow entrances are sometimes located underwater, with others typically well hidden beneath an undercut bank or overhanging vegetation as illustrated below (entrance locations marked by red arrows).

-Platypus have been recorded mating in late winter and spring (peaking in about September) in Victoria and New South Wales; animals are believed to breed a few weeks earlier on average in Queensland and a few weeks later in Tasmania.
+Platypus have been recorded mating in late winter and spring (peaking in about September) in Victoria and New South Wales; breeding is believed to occur a few weeks earlier on average in Queensland and a few weeks later in Tasmania.
 Mates do not form lasting pair bonds: males court as many females as possible, and females rear their young without male assistance.

 A clutch of 1-3 whitish, leathery-shelled eggs (15-17 millimetres long) is laid approximately 2-3 weeks after mating.
 The eggs are then incubated for 10-11 days in an underground nesting burrow, clasped between a female’s curled-up tail and her belly.
 The young are tiny and very immature when they hatch.
 Their exit from the egg is assisted by a prominent bump (or “caruncle”) at the end of the snout, an inwardly curving egg tooth and tiny claws on the front feet.